hannaprabowo/startup-prediction-us/README.md

 A data science project to predict the success of startups in the US.
 To build preidction, four models will be developed, from basic to a more advanced models.
 The target variable of the prediction will be whether the startup has been successfully acquired (_success = 1_) or closed (_success = 0_).
+Code is available in _final.R_

 **Models:**